 Each dog’s coat is unique to them!

-The undertones of their blue coat color (which are the result of a dilution gene) appear blue to the human eye.
+The undertones of their blue coat color (resulting from a dilution gene) appear blue to the human eye.
 Some people will call the blue Great Dane ‘grey’!

 We have seen the blue Great Dane coat color appearing in a range of tones from charcoal to grey; it really depends on the dog’s individual genetics.